-To tie into the Town of Estes Park's electrical system, all facilities must adhere to the standards described in the Light and Power Policy and Procedures.
+To tie into the Town of Estes Park's electrical system, all facilities must adhere to the standards described in the Power and Communications Policy and Procedures.
 These set forth the terms and conditions under which electric service is supplied by Estes Park Power and Communications Department and are intended to govern all classes of service supplied by the Department to customers, both within and outside Town limits.

 Any organization wanting to utilize Town-owned and maintained utility poles must complete a Pole Attachment Agreement.